code3-dev/dengvpn/README.md

 ## 📦 Release Process

 1. Code is automatically built using GitHub Actions
-2. Windows installer is generated with electron-builder
+2. Platform-specific installers are generated with electron-builder
 3. Release is published to GitHub Releases
-4. Installer is renamed to `DengVPN-{version}-x64.exe`
+4. Installers are available for both Windows and Linux

 ---